 - Quick-zoom 1, 2 & 3 (Shift+1, 2, 3) - Three handy zoom levels.

-- On Selection (Shift+5) - Zoom to time-line selection.
-The command will be disabled if no time region is selected in the timeline.
+- On Selection (Shift+5) - Zoom to content selection.

 || Play selected (Y) - Click the clips you want to play.
 Click position will set the start location.

 || Play / Pause - Left-click to start/pauses playback.
 Right-Click (while playing) to stop and return to the last set start position.
 Right-Click (while stopped) to return the playhead to the start of the song.
 NOTE: There is an option on the Right-Click main transport Stop button Remember seek time for the start position to be remembered.

 - Arrangements - An 'Arrangement' is the layout of Audio, Automation and Pattern Clips in the Playlist.
 Use the drop-down 'Arrangements menu' on the Playlist Title Bar to manage multiple versions of the project (working ideas, sound design, versions etc).
 The menu options include: